Bandits with Preference Feedback: A Stackelberg Game Perspective: Experiments

 \looseness=-1 \cref{fig:dueling_bandit_regret} benchmarks the algorithms using the Ackley utility function, where \dalgo outperforms the baselines.
 All algorithms suffer from close-to-linear regret during the initial stages of learning, suggesting that there is an inevitable exploration phase.
 Notably, \dalgo, \IDS, and \Doubler are the first to select actions with high utility, while \RUCB and \MaxInfo explore for longer. \cref{table:regret_comparison} shows the dueling regret for all utility functions. \dalgo consistently outperforms the baselines across the analyzed functions and achieves a low standard error, supporting its efficiency in balancing exploration and exploitation in the preference feedback setting.
-While \MultiSBM is consistently outperformed, we do not observe a clear ranking among the rest of the baselines.
-For instance, \IDS achieves the smallest regret for optimizing Matyas, while \RUCB excels on the Branin function.
-This indicates the challenges each function offers and the performance of the action selection is task dependent.
+Only \MultiSBM shows comparable performance to \dalgo and even outperforms it on the Matyas function which is a relatively smooth function posing a simple optimization problem.
+However, \dalgo achieves lower regret on the Ackley and Eggholder functions which obtain many local optima and steeper gradients showing that \dalgo is preferable for challenging optimization problems.
+Other acquisition functions work well only in certain cases, e.g., \IDS achieves the smallest regret for optimizing Matyas, while \RUCB excels on the Branin function.
+This indicates the challenges each utility function offers and the performance of the action selection is task dependent.
 The consistent performance of \dalgo demonstrates its robustness against the underlying unknown utility function.